I would like to have furred walls in my basement, how can I do this?

 Furred walls are useful for finishing a basement area and to provide room for insulation.
 This can easily be represented using Chief Architect by using the furred wall setting.

-In Chief Architect X7 and newer, you may find it more effective to simply define a new wall type with multiple framing layers.
-For more information on this process, see the related article on defining a new wall type.
+In Chief Architect X7 and newer program versions, you may find it more effective to simply define a new wall type with multiple framing layers.
+For more information on this process, see the article on defining a new wall type in the Related Articles section below.

 To build a foundation

-If you don’t have a foundation created Click Build> Floor> Build Foundation
+If a foundation is not created, select Build> Floor> Build Foundation from the menu.

 Specify the settings you desire in the Build Foundation dialog and click OK.